 It immediately recognises your tuner via the browser.
 Yes, you heard that correctly!
 It upgrades the firmware via your browser in a matter of seconds!
 Really cool!

 The one thing I need to mention in order to keep everything transparent for you is that I had to tighten the screw that holds the tuner in position.
-Out of the box, it came out a bit lose and it caused some ringing noise while tuning.
+Out of the box, it came out a bit loose and it caused some ringing noise while tuning.
 But after quick tightening, it became very firm and now doesn’t cause any ringing noise.

 In terms of pricing, as I mentioned, it’s not the cheapest clip-on tuner around.
 It’s definitely pricey!
 But you should understand that you are getting the Peterson strobe tuning algorithm in a very compact package and actually paying for the accuracy and the smoothest experience ever!